salesforce/rmux/README.md

 unsubscribe
 ```

+### Benchmarks ###

-Benchmarks with keep-alive off show rmux being ~4.5x as fast as a direct connection:
+Benchmarks with keep-alive off show rmux being ~4.5x as fast as a direct connection, under heavy load:
 ```
 $ redis-benchmark -q -n 1000 -c 50 -r 50 -k 0
 WARNING: keepalive disabled, you probably need 'echo 1 > /proc/sys/net/ipv4/tcp_tw_reuse' for Linux and 'sudo sysctl -w net.inet.tcp.msl=1000' for Mac OS X in order to use a lot of clients/requests